-3.2.5 Physical Installation
+3.2.4 Physical Installation

-Before installing the controller, remove AC power from the rack.
-Align the circuit board with the connector next to the power supply.
-Slide the controller into the rack until the connector seats.
+Before installing the module, remove AC power from the rack.
+Align the circuit board with the connector.
+Slide the module into the rack until the connector seats.
 Then use the thumbscrews to secure the controller in the rack.